bszeti/container-network-delay/README.md

 Generally, it's a good idea to utilize containers on a local environment - inner loop - to test how your application works in a production like environment in certain situations (e.g. limited resource availability, network issues...).

 If you have a Linux host, you can use `podman` or `docker` directly to spin up containers, on Mac or Windows you'll need [Podman Desktop](https://podman-desktop.io/) or [Docker Desktop](https://www.docker.com/products/docker-desktop/) that creates a Linux VM under the hood to run containers.
 See [Troubleshooting](#troubleshooting) below how to prepare the host.
+Here we'll use `podman` commands, but they work interchangeably with `docker`.

 ## Add delay to an interface

 Use Linux traffic control `tc` and _NetEm_ to add delay or simulate other network issues on an interface.
-The `tc` operations require the `NET_ADMIN` capability to be added to the container when it's created.
+The `tc` operations require the `NET_ADMIN` capability to be added to the container when it's created (otherwise getting `RTNETLINK answers: Operation not permitted`).
 See details at https://srtlab.github.io/srt-cookbook/how-to-articles/using-netem-to-emulate-networks.html

 ### Install `tc`
 Install the `tc` tool within the container.
 We can build a whole new image with a `Dockerfile` or simply add the installation steps to the container's entrypoint if its user is `root` or it can `sudo`.
-* On a Red Hat (or Fedora) based image: `dnf update -y && dnf install -y iproute-tc`
+* On a Red Hat or Fedora based image (excluding UBI): `dnf update -y && dnf install -y iproute-tc`
 * On a Debian based image: `apt update && apt-get install -y iproute2`

-### Run `tc`
+### Use `tc`
 A container running locally usually have two interfaces: `lo` and `eth0`.
 Add delay to the `lo` interface to have an impact on a port published to the host:
 * Run `tc qdisc add dev lo root netem delay 50ms` - as root - inside the container